wxWidgets/website/develop/roadmap/index.md

 ## Development branch and 3.3

 New development happens on the master branch.
-There are no concrete plans for the next release in this branch yet.
+We hope to make the first 3.3.0 release, which will turn into the next stable 3.4 later, some time in 2024.

 ## Old stable branch: 3.0.x